Leslie Thompkins: Short story collection

-In Marco Palmieri's short story "Best of All", featured in the non-canonical anthology The Further Adventures of The Joker, the Joker tells Batman that Leslie is his mother.
+In Marco Palmieri's short story "Best of All", featured in the non-canon anthology The Further Adventures of The Joker, the Joker tells Batman that Leslie is his mother.
 He says that she committed him to a mental institution as a child after he murdered his father, who was abusing her.
 The story is ambiguous as to whether the Joker is telling the truth, with Leslie attributing the story to her habit of referring to various orphans she cared for in the past as her 'children'.